25prabhu10/notes/docs/Concepts/UML.md

 ---
-title: Unified Modeling Language (UML)
+title: Unified Modelling Language (UML)
-description: Unified Modeling Language (UML) is a general-purpose, developmental modeling language
+description: Unified Modelling Language (UML) is a general-purpose, developmental modelling language
 ---

-# Unified Modeling Language (UML)
+# Unified Modelling Language (UML)

-UML is a general-purpose, developmental modeling language that is intended to provide a standard way to visualize the design of a system.
+UML is a general-purpose, developmental modelling language that is intended to provide a standard way to visualize the design of a system

 ## Model